frida-161/bob/IDEAS.md

 - optional: calculate stats for gamification
 - run a daily job to delete all links between user and location for locations that are older then *n* days (for example after 1 week)

+Maybe we can allow Users to invite other users?
+Since we store with what invite user got invited we can disable them in like a tree?

 ## data model

 We need to create a comprehensive data model that features all the attributes that are of importance for later analysis of the data.